 - Any integrations using your personal access token or webhooks will continue to operate.

-- Your subscription to Developer Services will continue without interruption.
+- Your EAS subscription will continue without interruption.

 - Your production apps will continue to operate without interruption.

 Accounts may be renamed a limited number of times.
 Simply visit the account settings page

 - New publishes for projects belonging to renamed accounts must be on SDK 43 or higher.

 Projects may be renamed a limited number of times.
 Simply visit the project settings page

 - The person performing the transfer must have "Owner" role on both the source and destination accounts.

 - New publishes for renamed project must be on SDK 43 or higher.